Abrei852/AETask/README.md

 2. You can then either run it on an emulator or on your physical device through Android Studio by clicking the green play button once the project is loaded

-3. Or Download apk directly and install it
+3. Or Download apk below and install it
 ##

 ### Samples from emulatior